williamowen65/atlas-the-public-think-tank/README.md

 Atlas is a social media platform designed to connect innovative thinkers with problem-solvers.
 It provides a space for users to share ideas, collaborate on projects, and engage in meaningful discussions.
 The platform aims to foster a community of forward-thinkers who can collectively address complex challenges.

+It is build with ASP.NET Core MVC for the backend, utilizing Entity Framework Core for data access, and a modern front-end framework for the user interface.
+The platform is designed to be scalable, secure, and user-friendly, ensuring a seamless experience for all users.

 ## Features

 Atlas boasts a wide range of features to enhance user experience and facilitate collaboration.
 Here’s a comprehensive list of the planned features.